 Frequently Asked Questions

-Store the dip in an air-tight container in the refrigerator.
+Store the Old Bay dip in an air-tight container in the refrigerator.

 To soften cream cheese in the microwave, remove all wrapping and put it on a microwave-safe plate.
 Heat for 15 seconds.
 It should be soft enough to blend well.
 If any liquids separate onto the plate, make sure to scrape them into your mixing bowl also.

-This homemade chip dip is one of my go-to recipes for a simple snack.
-The crunch of the chips pairs perfectly with the tang from the cream cheese.
+This homemade chip dip with Old Bay is one of my go-to recipes for a simple snack.
+The crunch of the chips pairs perfectly with the tang of the cream cheese.

-Print out or pin the recipe.
-It's a good chip dip to make for your next get-together.
+It’s the perfect dip to make for your next get-together.

 And if sweet dips are your thing, check out: Churro Cream Cheese Fruit Dip, Chocolate Chip Cream Cheese Dip, and my round-up of even more dessert dips.